-Metropolitan Community College - Penn Valley
+Get more information about Metropolitan Community College – Penn Valley by clicking links below:

 Metropolitan Community College, located in Kansas City, Missouri, was founded in 1915 when the school was known as the Kansas City Polytechnic Institute which had an initial enrollment of 234.
 The school became the Junior College of Kansas City in 1919, becoming the first college in the Unites States to award an associate's degree.
 By 1964 the school became part of the voter approved Metropolitan Community College District, adding the schools of Longview, Maple Woods and Penn Valley five years after the establishment of the district.
 1997 saw the addition of Blue River Community College, and by 2005 all the schools in the district were merged into the singular entity we know as Metropolitan Community College.